KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### glTF asset considerations

 The extension affects the output of the entire glTF asset, all scenes and nodes, included in a file that is using this extension.
-This means that the current rendered scene shall be output using the displaymapping declared by this extension whenever the usecase is relevant - a renderer targeting a display at interactive framerates.
+The current rendered scene shall be output using the displaymapping declared by this extension whenever the usecase is relevant, for instance a renderer targeting a display at interactive framerates.

 Visualization of multiple glTF assets using this extension is supported and will produce a normative result.

 If the glTF asset contains multiple scenes, each one when rendered, shall be output using this extension.

 If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for displaymapping.
+All nodes added to such scene shall use this extension.

 ### Integration points